Ivan-Zou/Aim-Trainer/README.md

 - hard.png - image of the hard difficult button
 - main.py - contains the game logic and game executable
   - Here I created methods for code that I use multiple times like format_time and get_middle.
 This is to prevent repeated code.
-  - I also created methods for thing I will draw to the window, such as the start screen, choose duration screen, info bar, drawing targets, and the end screen.
+  - I also created methods for thing I will draw to the window, such as the start screen, select duration screen, info bar, drawing targets, and the end screen.
 Though this code is only used once, I put them in a method so the main methods can be easier to read and focus on the game mechanics, such as generating random targets, detecting a target getting clicked, tracking stats, and such, rather than drawing objects to the screen.
 - medium.png - image of the medium difficult button
 - README.md
 - target.py - contains the Target class